GoogleCloudPlatform/gcp-token-broker/docs/concepts/authorizer.md

 All endpoints are authenticated by SPNEGO.

-It serves two endpoints:
+It serves three endpoints:

+- `/`: Landing page for the Authorizer app.
-- `/` redirects user to Google OAuth 2.0 Login
+- `/google/login`: Redirects user to Google OAuth 2.0 Login
-- `/oauth2callback` accepts OAuth 2.0 authorization token, uses it to obtain a Refresh Token for the authenticated user.
-The Refresh Token is encrypted and stored in the database.
+- `/google/oauth2callback`: Accepts OAuth 2.0 authorization token, uses it to obtain a Refresh Token for the authenticated user.
+  The Refresh Token is then encrypted and stored in the database.

 # Settings